helm/charts/stable/moodle/README.md

 # Moodle

-[Moodle](https://www.moodle.org) is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalised learning environments
+[Moodle](https://www.moodle.org) is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments

 ## TL;DR;